 While we lose a little bit of flexibility regarding what we can do with the edit screen, we gain a more consistent UI.
 This can be a big help when training clients to use WordPress.
 Plus, it just looks cleaner than the Classic editor.

 Now, let’s see how it’s done!

 Block Lab is a free WordPress plugin that brings a familiar visual approach to building custom editor blocks.
 Most of the build process is done on a single page within the WordPress admin.
 The only time you’ll need to touch code is when creating a template for your new block.

 Next, it’s time to create some custom fields.
 You have a fairly wide selection of field types to choose from, including text, URL, email, number and toggles.
-Plus, you can provide extras like instructions, default values and placeholder text.
-Be sure to note the Field Name of any custom fields you create, as you’ll need them later on.
+Plus, you can provide extras like instructions, default values, and placeholder text.
+Be sure to note the Field Name of any custom fields you create, as you’ll need them later.

 Once you’ve got everything set up the way you want it, save your custom block.
 Doing so will provide you with a custom path and file name where the plugin will look for your custom block template.
 It’s up to you to create the template file and save it to the correct place.

 Block templates can be as simple or as complex as you like.
 The only requirement is that you add a bit of PHP code for each custom field you created.
 This is where you’ll need the aforementioned Field Names.

 As an added bonus, you can create what are called preview templates.
 This is a separate version of your custom block that you can tweak for display within the editor itself.
 Here, we’ll just stick to one universal template for our alert block: